 - In Ben Lear's Lillian: A Folk Opera, the narrator believes that everything lost winds up eventually in the Great Pacific garbage patch.
 He journeys there to find a vague something that he thinks is missing from his romantic relationship.

-- Dungeons & Dragons (BECMI) module IM3 "The Best of Intentions".
-One of the planes the Immortal PCs may have to travel to is Unsoncy.
+- Dungeons & Dragons: In (BECMI) module IM3 "The Best of Intentions", one of the planes the Immortal PCs may have to travel to is Unsoncy.
 The center of the plane is a rotating disk of debris that comes out of a singularity in the middle.
 Items lost on other planes of the universe end up here.
 The Immortal who controls the plane always looks here first when he loses a pair of socks in his washing machine.

-- Dark Void.
+- Dark Void: The Void is a dimension where things are drawn to and trapped in from the Earth.
 Aliens, lost ships, Nikola Tesla.
 It's all in the Void.
 The hero even enters via The Bermuda Triangle.

-- On the search for Cassie's missing dad, Marion and Cassie from Bounty Hamster find themselves in the world of the lost.
+- Bounty Hamster: On the search for Cassie's missing dad, Marion and Cassie find themselves in the world of the lost.
 Not only are lost objects there, but people too: there's a room of lost dads and even the antagonists that the duo 'lost.'

-- A sock-oriented variant appears in one episode of Jacob Two-Two.
+- Jacob Two-Two: A sock-oriented variant appears in one episode.
 Jacob finds an Alternate Dimension where all the missing socks go.
 Here, they use socks as currency, and there's even a black market for them.

 - In Peter Pan & the Pirates both the Lost Boys and the Pirates enter a group of caverns in Neverland that is indeed the Land of Lost Objects, where they even met Captain Hook's lost childhood.

-- In The Ren & Stimpy Show episode "Black Hole", Commander Hoek and Cadet Stimpy go through a black hole and end up in a strange dimension, where they find a pile of all of Earth's missing left socks.
+- The Ren & Stimpy Show: In "Black Hole", Commander Hoek and Cadet Stimpy go through a black hole and end up in a strange dimension, where they find a pile of all of Earth's missing left socks.

-- The Bikini Bottom Triangle in the eponymous episode of Spongebob Squarepants contains many items taken by the mermaids via singing to activate a giant vacuum, which opens a rift in the sky while doing so.
+- SpongeBob SquarePants: In "Welcome to the Bikini Bottom Triangle", the titular location contains many items taken by the mermaids via singing to activate a giant vacuum, which opens a rift in the sky while doing so.
 When they sing their song backwards, the items are returned to their owner.